chchwy/note/_notes/learning.md

 ---
-title: Learning how to learn
+title: Learning how to learn 筆記
 anchor: learning_how_to_learn
 ---